rachaellew1991/bananabridge/README.md

 langauge: Chinese: intermediate: can deal with simple key tasks
 		  English: Elementary proficiency: can deal with limited day-to-day activity

 These children moved to America with their parents from mother country and at least one of their parents are not proficient with English.
 These children are currently in primary and secondery schools which most of them are domained by American culture in English speaking environement.
 Immigrant chlidren in this situation need a better cultural adjusment and English improvement.
+To sum up, following support are missing here to help immigrant youth adjustment:
+* A welcoming environment
+Being an international student myself, I deeply understand about the frightened of being surround with people who are not look like you, speak the different language of you, dress different like you do.
+For immigrant youth, it is the same scared feeling that stop them from interacting in new environment.
+Thus, the first step is, they need a welcoming environment where people have similar background, speak seam language, same race have more common to share.
+They need a Chinese immigrant community to make friends that they are not afraid to talk to; to talk in same language that they familiar with; to have some social bonding that they will not feel lonely.
+“Making friends are essential!” said from a 25-year-old Chinese young man who came into American with his
+6
+parents at the age of ten.
+When he was in junior high school, he never had friends until he met other Chinese immigrant students at ESL class, that is when he finally started feel like home.
+* Linguistic support
+Besides of ELS course during school, additional language learning support is necessary for immigrant youth (McCarthy, K., 1998).
+According to the XX, speaking and writing skills are two challenges that most of immigrant youth might tend to have low achievement.
+Speaking and writing problems are not only reveals in academic performance but also on the social level (Goodwin, A. L.,2002).
+In class, English that they are learning is academic English lacking of the interaction with peers.
+After class, most of immigrant students have awareness of social English only when they walk through the campus.
+They could barely understand the meaning not to mention to participate in the conversation.
+Even if, they get chance to involve into a conversation, immigrant youth are often too frightened to react because of the issue of race, culture different.
+They are lacking of ability to demonstrate knowledge of social features such as the cultural features like art, literature, music, film, popular culture, tradition, and customs(Berry, J. W., 1997).

+* Cultural knowledge support
+Language and culture are fundamentally related(Garrett, J. E., & Holcomb, S., 2005; Berry, J. W., 1997).
+Language is not only a symbol code to communication, it is a daily live tool that people use to articulate, create and interpret meanings and to establish and maintain social and interpersonal relationships.
+Immigrant youth are lack of these kind of creative meaning, interpreting within a cultural context.
+For language learning process, cultural context is not a single culture as both the target language and culture, what’s more, the learner’s own language and culture are simultaneously present and can be simultaneously engaged (Garrett, J. E., & Holcomb, S., 2005).
+Also culture context is not only the artifacts that learners need to know but of learners coming to understand their own identity, existence, values, attitudes and beliefs (Chen, S. X., Benet- Martínez, V., & Harris Bond, M., 2008).
+It is a very personal experience.
+Intercultural approach is to redirect learner from their own culture-based assumptions to develop and engage with a new culture.
+Learners develop their knowledge and awareness and find ways of acting according to their new learning.

 ### User Stories
 **Outline 2-3 user stories.
 Describe how they find out, engage and come back to your site.
 Provide rationale.**